graceannx/segs-blackjack-gracerichardson/README.md

 ### Log of Workflow
 - In the design folder there is a text file called `workflow_log.txt`
-- In this file is a log of my test driven approach and methodologies used.
+- In this file is a log of my approach with explanations of each stage and my process.
-- I have also included a class diagram to give an outline of my approach.
+- I have also included a class diagram to help explain my code structure.